-2. Alerts have a high tolerance of response time for resolution when legitimate traffic does not correspond with traffic rules since no blocking is enforced
+2. there is a high tolerance for the response time to resolution for alerts for legitimate traffic that does not correspond to traffic rules, since no blocking is enforced

-3. Flexible and transparent modification rule set as new rules and configuration changes can be set without any impact on traffic which allow trial and error without disrupting traffic
+3. new traffic rules and configuration changes can be set without any impact on traffic, allowing trial and error, without disrupting traffic

-4. Deployment of out-of-band architecture require minor network architecture and routing changes since the network topology is going through minor changes
+4. deploying an out-of-band architecture requires minor changes to the network architecture and routing, since the network topology is going through minor changes

-The segmentation design should include the time frame of shifting from detective to preventative mode.
+The segmentation design should include the anticipated time when shift from detective to prevention mode will be made.

-Progressing to prevention architecture, as soon as possible, is highly recommended but requires thorough design of network segmentation, analyzing inter processes dependencies and setting the correct traffic rules that will not block legitimate traffic.
+It is highly recommended to move to the prevention architecture as soon as possible, but this requires a thorough design of network segmentation, analysis of inter-process dependencies, and the correct traffic rules, that will not block legitimate traffic.
 Prevention mode has the following advantages:

 1. Immediate enforcement of non-legitimate protocols, ports and signature

-2. High resistance and visibility of the attacker’s lateral movements due to real-time traffic analysis and pre-approved routing policies
+2. High resistance to and visibility of the attacker’s lateral movements due to real-time traffic analysis and pre-approved routing policies

-3. Quick response and containment to incidents with immediate isolation of infected assets by the prevention gateway’s capabilities
+3. Quick response and containment to incidents with immediate isolation of infected assets by the prevention gateway

 PUT TABLE DETECTION VS PREVENTION

-7. Recommendation and Summary
+Summary and Recommendations

-We present an effective segmentation planning guideline which concludes and summarizes the segmentation strategy described in this document.
+We here present an effective segmentation planning guideline which concludes and summarizes the segmentation strategy described in this document.

-The analysis process took into account the deployment options in MB SITS 2.0 segmentation planning document:
+The analysis process took into account the deployment options in the MB SITS 2.0 segmentation planning document:

-1. Placement of the firewall on hall level with the possible settings:
+1. Placement of the firewall on the hall level with these possible settings:

 a.
 VLAN